amanvirparhar/lmpeek/README.md

 // Clean up
 model.dispose();

-// See src/model.ts for full list of supported methods!
+// See src/model.ts for a full list of supported methods!
 ```

 ## License